 - Combine planning, budgeting and reporting on assets with broader planning processes

-Medical equipment asset management; reporting
+Medical equipment tracking; reporting

 Integrate procurement, operating and maintenance costs such as scheduled upgrades or refurbishments, supplies and consumables plus end-of-life disposal costs and you have a single source of truth around the actual costs.
 Combine performance data and you have access to information such as: